materialsproject/pymatgen/docs/index.rst

 4. New VaspInputSets for MPStatic, MPNonSCF, MITMD which supports uniform grid, bandstructure and molecular dynamics calculations.
 The MD input set uses MIT parameters for speed.
+5. A beta DiffusionAnalysis class in the apps package.
-5. A revised KPOINT grid algorithm that generates more reasonable meshes.
+6. A revised KPOINT grid algorithm that generates more reasonable meshes.
-6. A guided install script is now provided for Mac and Linux users.
+7. A guided install script is now provided for Mac and Linux users.

 :doc:`Older versions </changelog>`